rishabhaalingil/Business_Insights_360/README.md

                                     - User guides or training materials to help stakeholders navigate and utilize the dashboard.
                                     - Documentation for future updates or maintenance.

+    - Communication Plan:
-    - Communication Plam:A solid communication plan is necessary to keep all team members and stakeholders updated.
+                  A solid communication plan is necessary to keep all team members and stakeholders updated.
 This includes:
                           -  Regular progress updates: Schedule recurring meetings to discuss the project’s progress, address any challenges, and align with stakeholders on evolving requirements.
                           -  Documentation of key decisions: Document any significant changes, feedback, or decisions made throughout the project.